New Year Bumper Sale @ Rs. 1 X

 Interaction between Food and Axe

-Taking Axe with food does not cause any problems.
+Taking Axe with food is safe.

 Interaction between Alcohol and Axe